ciarand/phoenix/README.md

 - Check to make sure all required services are enabled

-- Setup a decent set of system-wide fonts (Google's, Powerline, etc.)

 - Setup any cron jobs that need setting up

 - Setup tarsnap

 - Figure out a way of handling private-key transfers

-- Add some desktop-specific settings (OpenBox?)
+- Add some desktop-specific settings (awesomewm)

+- Conky

+- Desktop background

+- Nicer, actionable notifications

+- Airplay or similar?
+Maybe using Raspberry Pi

 - Switch to luakit browser, customize it